abbycar/MicrosoftEdge-Documentation/dev-guide/device/fullscreen-API/README.md

+---
+description: Learn how the Fullscreen API can be used to direct a user’s attention to specific elements while you hide distracting backgrounds or other apps, presenting content in the browser’s full screen mode.
+title: Fullscreen API
+author: abbycar
+---

 # Fullscreen API

 Using the Fullscreen API, you can direct a user's attention to specific elements while you hide distracting backgrounds or other apps, presenting content in the browser's full screen (kiosk) mode.